Google Meet

 Campbell, California, United States

-A set of open-source projects for secure video conferencing, such as Jitsi Videobridge and Jitsi Meet.
+A set of open-source projects for secure video conferencing that includes components such as Jitsi Meet for web and mobile conferencing and Jitsi Videobridge for scalable media routing.

 FreeOpen source